MobSF/docs/dynamic_analyzer_docker.md

 ## Android Studio Emulator
 ?> Supports arm, arm64, x86 and x86_64 architecture Android **5.0 - 11.0**, upto **API 30**

 Install or upgrade your Android Studio to the latest.
-Android Emulator image with Google Play Store is considered as production image and you cannot use that with MobSF as those images does not have root access.
+Android Emulator image with Google Play Store is considered as production image and you cannot use that with MobSF as those images **does not have root** access.

 Create an Android Virtual Device (AVD) **without Google Play Store**.

+!> You must not choose non-rooted **production** images.
+MobSF requires rooted images without Google Playstore pre-installed.

 ![Create AVD](https://github.com/user-attachments/assets/5871ff00-2386-4f32-be37-1d749825b069)